 Need a bottle of wine?
 Do a little research to find organic wine sources, and supporting local growers if possible.
 There are also plenty of choices for ethical champagne.
 If it is something vegan you are after, Barnivore is a great source for figuring out what alcohol is vegan.

 If you’re celebrating by going out to dinner, look for restaurant choices that thrive on local, organic foods.
 Many areas often have at least a handful of restaurants that look toward local sources for their menus.

 The right gifts

 Nope, your boyfriend doesn’t need a gag gift that he’ll never use.
 And, honestly, your wife hates teddy bears.
 And those trinkets for the kids?
 They’ll be forgotten about in a couple of hours.
+There are so many usefull things you can think of, like, an eco-friendly umbrella, eco-friendly backpack, or as simple as an eco-friendly lunch box.
 Check out our links below to a load of ideas to bring the right gifts to the forefront this year.

 When all else fails, there are plenty of organic and ethical chocolate options for you to munch on.
 Even Cadbury has gone fair-trade!
 Look for high-quality chocolate sources to satisfy that sweet tooth of yours.. and your lover’s.
 By purchasing fair-trade chocolate, you will help developing nations help establish themselves and move out of poverty.